towhidabsar/vscode-php-debug/README.md

 - In your php.ini, set [`xdebug.remote_log = /path/to/logfile`][rLog]
     (make sure your webserver has write permissions to the file)
 - Set `"log": true` in your launch.json
+- For proxy related issues, you can test locally by download one from [here][proxyDL].

 Contributing
 ------------